Comparing Primo Water (PRMW) & Its Rivals

 |2.43

-Primo Water presently has a consensus target price of $19.30, suggesting a potential upside of 34.12%.
-As a group, “Bottled & canned soft drinks” companies have a potential upside of 36.69%.
+Primo Water presently has a consensus price target of $19.30, suggesting a potential upside of 31.65%.
+As a group, “Bottled & canned soft drinks” companies have a potential upside of 34.95%.
 Given Primo Water’s competitors higher probable upside, analysts plainly believe Primo Water has less favorable growth aspects than its competitors.

 Summary